vivekvision/PandasDataWrangling/PandasSyntax.md

 Following are used heavily in Pandas

 np.array
+np.ndarray

-np.ndarray    -> nd means n dimensional -> which mean it can have arbitrary number of                                                                                  dimension
+nd means n dimensional - it can have arbitrary number of dimension

 Two fundamental pandas type